12 Proven Ways to Extend Laptop Battery Life on Windows and Linux (2025 Guide)

 • Windows: Open Task Manager > Startup tab and disable unnecessary apps.

-• Linux: Use Startup Applications tool (on GNOME) or disable services manually via systemctl.
+• Linux: Use the Startup Applications tool (on GNOME) or disable services manually via systemctl.

 7. Limit Background Sync and Cloud Services